Where are the French riots and why are they happening?

 The officer who fired a single shot said he wanted to prevent the car from leaving and because he feared someone may be hit by the car, including himself or his colleague, according to Mr Prache.

-The police officer is being investigated for voluntary homicide for shooting Nahel.
+The police officer faces preliminary charges of voluntary homicide for shooting Nahel.

 Based on an initial investigation, the prosector Mr Prache said, he concluded that "the conditions for the legal use of the weapon were not met."